qbzzt/etherdocs/why.md

 1. Alice's message gets to the bank first.
 They see that I signed a legitimate transfer and give Alice the $7.
 1. When your message gets to the bank, the bank doesn't have the promised money in the account anymore and you can't get it.

-The vulnerability here is that
+The source of the vulnerability is that messages are private.